Filmed outside of Atlanta, Netflix’s summer hit “Stranger Things” has viewers hooked with its storyline and soundtrack straight out of the 1980s.

 Georgia still has one of the most competitive tax incentives for television and film.
 We used a variety of research to identify “Stranger Things” film locations in order of their appearance in the show.
 Not all of the locations below are open to the public, but most can at least be viewed from the road, so remember to be respectful if visiting.

-Note: We tried to keep spoilers to a minimum, but if you haven’t finished the season you may want to wait and read this guide (or at least the last few locations) when you’re done.
+Note: We tried to keep spoilers to a minimum, but if you aren’t up to date on the show, you may want to wait and read this guide when you’re done.

 One of the most compelling aspects of “Stranger Things” is its child actors, and Millie Bobby Brown breaks out as “Eleven,” a young girl who’s been subjected to scientific experiments by her “Papa,” who runs Hawkins Laboratory for the U.S. Department of Energy.
 She’s on the run and scared to death when she meets the gang of boys trying to find their missing friend Will Byers.
 As she attempts to communicate with them and with Will, she experiences flashbacks of the lab and things she was forced to do using her telekinetic powers.